 By Dave Norona, Ski-Doo brand ambassador

 Absolutely the new Ski-Doo Summit snowmobile with the REV-XM platform, tMotion suspension and FlexEdge track makes riding in powder easier.
-I know, because I’ve been riding them since March.
+I know, because I’ve been riding them for more than a year.
 And I know many of you out there want a lighter sled with lighter parts and you will spend the big dollars to do it.

 But think of how much further you could go and how nimble you and your sled would be if YOU were lighter and as efficient as your sled.

 For the last 19 years I have traveled the globe racing in over 400 human-powered events.
 My life has been one big experiment on how to go faster and further on a bike, cross-country skis, running and kayaking.

 And I’ve got a fitness plan that will make your rides this winter more fun.
 And it’s easier than you think.

 You don’t need to start an epic fitness program.
 The secret to getting fit is not going “all out” and hammering, but rather going out hiking, mountain biking or cycling – whatever – at an easy, fat-burning pace and going for duration over speed.

 If I asked anyone to go out for a 30-minute run, they usually would run at 75-85% of their maximum.
 Sure, it feels tough, you sweat and at the end you feel like you got a good workout in.
 But this pace puts you in “no man’s land” – you don’t go hard enough to improve or easy enough to get efficient.

 The secret to training is doing 4 of your 5 workouts at 60% of your maximum and once a week go 90-95% of your maximum for shorter durations.

 Here’s my sample weekly plan: